 QRev also uses an outlier identification method using a robust LOESS smooth similar to that described in the "Boat Velocity" section.
 Like the boat velocity, the depths from each beam form time series of depths.
 Most cross sections vary gradually and sudden deviations from the trend are indicative of erroneous values.
 Therefore, an algorithm that can smoothly fit the time series of depths for each beam could be used to identify outliers or erroneous data.
 QRev uses a robust LOESS smooth and a dynamically adjusted moving window with empirically derived settings to help identify outliers.
+The smooth and dynamic windows are computed, and the outliers removed.
+If outliers were found the process is repeated.
+In addition, a maximum depth limit is computed as 3 times the 90th depth percentile.
+All values deeper than the maximum depth limit are considered outliers.
 This filter is applied automatically but may be turned off by the user.
 Other algorithms that are more robust may be researched and included in future releases.